SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 - The remaining wire I had left is just long enough for a future backstay.
 For now I will use the 1/8" factory backstay that was modified in Tech Tip F09 for the backstay tensioner.

-• Port turnbuckles secured with Blue Wave smart pins.
-These work real well.
+• Port turnbuckles secured.
+Blue Wave smart pins never loosen.

 • Installed a Sta-Lok stud to the bottom of each upper shroud.
-Then screwed a turnbuckle to each and attached it to its respective chain plate.
+Then screwed a turnbuckle to each and attached it to its respective chain plate spacer tube over the pin.
 Tensioned the rigging really tight.

 • Marked each shroud where the spreader is to rest on its sleeve; ~12' 3.75" from the top.